 English:

 I wrote a lot in English.
 (My project, IRC meetings, asking in the list, answering questions, etc).
-Although, English is not my first language I enjoyed having to be clear with my mentor, my organization and the Google group of summer of coders.
+Although, English is not my first language I enjoyed having to be clear with my mentor, the OSVDB (Open Sourced Vulnerability Database) developers and the Google group of summer of coders.

 Technology